XMAWDAH/laravel_bootcamp/README.md

 #  Todo by Laravel
- A site for arranging daily tasks, using PHP.
+ A site for arranging daily tasks.